 Information We Collect from Other Sources

 We may also get information about you from other sources.
-For example, if you connect your website or account to a social media service (like Twitter) through our Publicize feature, we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
+For example, if you connect your website or account to a social media service (like Twitter) we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
 The information we receive depends on which services you authorize and any options that are available.

 How And Why We Use Information

 Purposes for Using Information

 We use information about you as mentioned above and for the purposes listed below:

 - To provide our Services–for example, to set up and maintain your account or charge you for any of our paid Services;